MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/serviceability/offeringQualification/MEF W87 - LSO Cantata and LSO Sonata Product Offering Qualification API - Developer Guide.md

         <tr>
             <td>acknowledged</td>
             <td>Not represented in MEF 79</td>
-            <td>Not represented MEF 79.
-The state might be internally assigned when POQ is acknowledged by the Seller and assigned an identifier.
-It is not to be shown to the Buyer.</td>
+            <td>A request has been received by the Seller, has passed basic validation and the id was assigned.</td>
         </tr><tr>
             <td>terminatedWithError</td>
             <td>INSUFFICIENT_INFORMATION_PROVIDED</td>